mwzig/WordSearch/README.md

 ### 12/23/2017
 Back on the plane with a little time to code out new logic.
-Crying baby on plane and no dinner.

 ### 12/24/2017